suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 Compiling desired system state into a sequence of operations can be accomplished in many ways.
 Several templates are provided below to cover common use-cases.
 These templates can be combined to produce more complex behavior.

-The Author MUST ensure that all parameters consumed by a command are set prior to invoking that command.
+The author MUST ensure that all parameters consumed by a command are set prior to invoking that command.
 Where Component Index = True or Dependency Index = True, this means that the parameters consumed by each command MUST have been set for each Component or Dependency, respectively.

+This section details a set of templates for creating manifests.
+These templates explain which parameters, commands, and orders of commands are necessary to achieve a stated goal.

-NOTE: On systems that support only a single component, Set Current Component has no effect and can be omitted.
+NOTE: On systems that support only a single component and no dependencies, Set Component Index has no effect and can be omitted.

 NOTE: **A digest MUST always be set using Override Parameters, since this prevents a less-privileged dependent from replacing the digest.**

 ## Compatibility Check Template {#template-compatibility-check}

-The compatibility check ensures that Recipients only install compatible images.
+The goal of the compatibility check template ensure that Recipients only install compatible images.

-In this template all information is contained in the common block and the following sequence of operations are used:
+In this template all information is contained in the common sequence and the following sequence of commands is used:

 - Set Component Index directive (see {{suit-directive-set-component-index}})
 - Set Parameters directive (see {{suit-directive-set-parameters}}) for Vendor ID and Class ID (see {{secparameters}})
 - Check Vendor Identifier condition (see {{identifiers}})
-- Check Class Identifier condication (see {{identifiers}})
+- Check Class Identifier condition (see {{identifiers}})

-## Secure Boot Template {#template-secure-boot}
+## Trusted Invocation Template {#template-secure-boot}

-This template performs a secure boot operation.
+The goal of the Trusted Invocation template is to ensure that only authorized code is invoked; such as in Secure Boot or when a Trusted Application is loaded into a TEE.

-The following operations are placed into the common block:
+The following commands are placed into the common sequence:

 - Set Component Index directive (see {{suit-directive-set-component-index}})
 - Override Parameters directive (see {{suit-directive-override-parameters}}) for Image Digest and Image Size (see {{secparameters}})

-Then, the run block contains the following operations:
+Then, the run sequence contains the following commands:

 - Set Component Index directive (see {{suit-directive-set-component-index}})
 - Check Image Match condition (see {{suit-condition-image-match}})
 - Run directive (see {{suit-directive-run-sequence}})

-According to {{command-behavior}}, the Run directive applies to the component referenced by the current Component Index.
-Hence, the Set Component Index directive has to be used to target a specific component.

-## Firmware Download Template {#firmware-download-template}
+## Component Download Template {#firmware-download-template}

-This template triggers the download of firmware.
+The goal of the Component Download template is to acquire and store an image.

-The following operations are placed into the common block:
+The following commands are placed into the common sequence:

 - Set Component Index directive (see {{suit-directive-set-component-index}})
 - Override Parameters directive (see {{suit-directive-override-parameters}}) for Image Digest and Image Size (see {{secparameters}})

-Then, the install block contains the following operations:
+Then, the install sequence contains the following commands:

 - Set Component Index directive (see {{suit-directive-set-component-index}})
 - Set Parameters directive (see {{suit-directive-set-parameters}}) for URI (see {{suit-parameter-uri}})